 If you withdraw or drop below half-time enrolment you must email the U.S federal loan administrator immediately.

-The U.S. Department of Education published new regulations that now permits Students to study aboard up to 25% of a programme length within the U.S at an eligible (Title IV Funds) institution, OR an ineligible institution outside the US.
+The U.S. Department of Education published new regulations that now permits Students to undertake study aboard within the Unites States at an eligible (Title IV Funds) institution, OR an ineligible institution outside the U.S. as long as it does not exceed 25% of a programme length.